2U (company): edX

 In 2021, 2U announced it would purchase edX, a platform created by MIT and Harvard in 2012. edX has since grown to offer other credentials such as professional certificates, MicroMasters, and MicroBachelors.

-Recognition in the media
+Recognition

 In May 2012, Forbes named 2U one of the ten "Start-Ups Changing the World".

 In 2014, Inc. Magazine named 2U one of ten "Tech Companies Helping Humanity".

 In 2017 and 2022, 2U was listed as a "Most Innovative Company" by Fast Company.